Chitrapur Guru Parampara: Under Shankarāshram II (1770–1785)

-Swami Shakarāshram II was considered as the avatār(incarnation) of Lord Dattātreya.
-He was a true Jñāni (knowledgeable one) and people from all parts of the country flocked to hear his spiritual discourses.
-Very many miracles have been attributed to him (see Miracles).
+Swami Shakarāshram II was considered to be the avatār (incarnation) of Lord Dattātreya.
+He was a Jñāni (knowledgeable one) and people from all parts of the country flocked to hear his spiritual discourses.
+Many miracles have been attributed to him (see Miracles).

 In 1781, swamiji accepted a shishya (disciple) and christened him Keshavāshram.
 In 1785 swamiji attained Mahāsamādhi and Swami Keshavāshram became the fifth mathādhipati of the Sāraswat Brahmins.
 The samādhi of Shankarāshram Swamiji is located at the small hamlet of Mallāpur in Karnataka at the Mallāpur Math.

 Under Keshavāshram (1785–1823)

 Keshavāshram Swamiji took charge of the math in 1785.
-He was a very learned person and a scholar in the Sanskrit scriptures.
-Knowing that education was the key to success, Keshavāshram Swamiji encouraged the Sāraswats to have English education during British rule.
-Thus when the other communities ostracized the English language, the Saraswats got well-educated in English and thus could hold positions of high esteem even under the British.
+As a learned person and scholar in Sanskrit scriptures, he believed that education was the key to success, and encouraged the Sāraswats to receive an English education during British rule.
+Since many other communities ostracized the English language, the Saraswats' English education allowed them to hold positions of high-esteem under the British.

-He is attributed with very many miracles (see Miracles) and the popularity of the matha got a tremendous boost under his Ādhipatya (governance).
+Keshavāshram Swamiji is attributed with many miracles (see Miracles) and the popularity of the matha got a tremendous boost under his Ādhipatya (governance).
 He accepted a shishya in 1804 and ordained him Vāmanāshram.
 Thus another sacred link was added to the Guru parampara.